ffornari90/iam-voms-aa/README.md

 ![INFN-CLOUD Docker Decision](pictures/infn_cloud_docker_decision.png?raw=true "INFN-CLOUD Docker Decision")

 In `Services` TAB, environment variables to be made available to the docker containers at runtime can be specified in the form of `key:value`.
 Multiple variables can be specified using the `ADD` button.
 Environment variables that contain the *server certificate* and *private key* are **mandatory**.
-The private key must be base64 encoded before being inserted as `IAM_PRIV_KEY` value, and this can be easily done using the [encode-hostkey.sh](https://baltig.infn.it/fornari/iam-voms-aa/-/blob/main/scripts/encode-hostkey.sh) script.
+The private key must be base64 encoded before being inserted as `IAM_PRIV_KEY` value, and this can be easily done using the [encode-private-key.sh](https://baltig.infn.it/fornari/iam-voms-aa/-/blob/main/scripts/encode-private-key.sh) script.
 Here is a list of the principal variables that can/**must** be set:

 * `IAM_PRIV_KEY` **must** be filled with the base64 encoded content of the IAM server private key file.
 * `IAM_CERT_URL` **must** be filled with the URL provided by [Sectigo](https://www.sectigostore.com) to download the requested server certificate.
 * `IAM_FQDN` **must** be set to the IAM server name contained in the server certificate.
-* `IAM_VERSION` can be set to the preferred IAM release for the services to be installed (default is `v1.6.0`).
+* `IAM_VERSION` can be set to the preferred IAM release to be installed (default is `v1.6.0`).
+* `VO_NAME` can be set to a custom VO name (default is `test.vo`).
+* `USER_PRIV_KEY` can be set with the base64 encoded content of a VOMS client private key file.
+* `USER_CERT_URL` can be set with the URL from which the client certificate associated to the previous VOMS client private key can be downloaded.
 * `MYSQL_DB` can be set to a custom value (default is `db`).
 * `MYSQL_USERNAME` can be set to a custom value (default is `iam`).
 * `MYSQL_PWD` can be set to a custom value (default is `pwd`).